jthomassen/jthomassen/readme.md

 Driven to solve problems creatively & efficiently, while having loads of fun doing it.
 Three words that old bosses and friends would use to describe me are empathetic, talented, and passionate.

-My hot take is that programming fires dopamine to the same neurons as audio production :notes:

 ## Projects

 **Lyricbook** [Repo](https://github.com/jthomassen/lyricbook-frontend) | [Demo](https://www.youtube.com/watch?v=jH2jRotmVJM&t=16s&ab_channel=JeffThomassen)